rust-lang/rfcs/text/3196-inputln.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+Once this RFC is implemented:

+* The Chapter 2 of the Rust book could be simplified to introduce mutability and borrowing in a more gentle manner.

+* Clippy should gain a lint that detects `print!(...); let x = io::inputln();` and suggests you to insert a `io::stdout().flush();` between the statements.

-Once this RFC is implemented the Chapter 2 of the Rust book could be simplified to introduce mutability and borrowing in a more gentle manner.
-Clippy could gain a lint to tell users to avoid unnecessary allocations due to repeated `inputln()` calls and suggest `std::io::Stdin::read_line` instead.
+* Clippy might also introduce a lint to tell users to avoid unnecessary allocations due to repeated `inputln()` calls and suggest `std::io::Stdin::read_line` instead.

 With this addition Rust might lend itself more towards being the first programming language for students.